-Boulder Community Hospital's sleep disorder program offers state-of-the-art diagnosis and therapy for a wide range of sleep disorders in adults and school-age children.
+Boulder Community Health's sleep disorder program offers state-of-the-art diagnosis and therapy for a wide range of sleep disorders in adults and school-age children.
 Because we have the largest number of physicians board-certified in sleep medicine in Boulder and Broomfield counties, we have the necessary expertise to treat all 84 known sleep disorders.
 Common problems include:

 Insomnia: difficulty falling or staying asleep